jleath/Gitlet/proj1/spec/proj1.md

 As with our other classes, see the [NGramMap (javadocs)](javadocs/index.html?ngordnet/NGramMap.html) for a more detailed technical specification, and see NGramMapDemo for example usages.

 Revision (3/3/2015): Your code should be fast enough that you can create an NGramMap using all_words.csv.
-Loading should take less than 20 seconds.
+Loading should take less than 60 seconds (maybe a bit longer on an older computer).

+Hint (3/6/2015): Avoid using using HashMaps or TreeMaps as types for your maps.
+This gets messy, and I'd recommend using the TimeSeries and YearlyRecord classes instead.
+In other words, if your code looks like `HashMap<blah, HashMap<blah, blah>>`, then a YearlyRecord or TimeSeries might be in order instead.

 The NGram Input File Formats
 ------